TrustworthyComputing/csaw_esc_2023/README.md

 -   **CSAW India**: Indian Institute of Technology Kanpur, Kanpur, India.

 The competition is organized in all regions under the supervision of Professor Nektarios Tsoutsos (University of Delaware), the global challenge leads are Lars Folkerts, Charles Gouert and Rostin Shokri, who are also the US-Canada region challenge leads, and Brandon Bauer.
-In Europe, the competition is organized by Professor Vincent Beroulle (Univ.
-Grenoble Alpes), while in the MENA region the competition is coordinated by Professor Michail Maniatakos (NYUAD).
+In Europe, the competition is organized by Professor David Hely (Grenoble INP), Amir-Pasha Mirbaha (Grenoble INP), and Ihab Alshaer (Université Grenoble Alpes).
+In the MENA region, the competition is coordinated by Professor Michail Maniatakos (NYUAD).
 In India, ESC is supervised by Professors Debapriya Basu Roy and Urbi Chatterjee (IIT Kanpur), with Suraj Mandal and Dipesh  as the regional challenge lead.

 ## Challenge Summary